magic-wormhole/magic-wormhole/docs/attacks.md

 attack with 100% reliability.

-## DoS Attack on the Rendezvous Server
+## DoS Attack on the Mailbox Server

-Wormhole codes can be so short because they implicitly contain a common rendezvous server URL (any two applications that use magic-wormhole should be configured to use the same server).
+Wormhole codes can be so short because they implicitly contain a common mailbox server URL (any two applications that use magic-wormhole should be configured to use the same server).
 As a result, successful operation depends upon both clients being able to contact that server, making it a SPOF (single point of failure).

-In particular, grumpy people could disrupt service for everyone by writing a program that just keeps connecting to the rendezvous server, pretending to be real clients, and claiming messages meant for legitimate users.
+In particular, grumpy people could disrupt service for everyone by writing a program that just keeps connecting to the mailbox server, pretending to be real clients, and claiming messages meant for legitimate users.